openstack-archive/anchor/README.rst

 Signing backends
 ================

 Anchor allows the use of configurable signing backend.
-While it provides one implementation (based on cryptography.io and OpenSSL), other implementations may be configured.
+Currently it provides two
+implementation: one based on cryptography.io ("anchor"), the other using PKCS#11 libraries ("pkcs11").
+The first one is used in the sample config.

 The resulting certificate is stored locally if the `output_path` is set to any string.
 This does not depend on the configured backend.